be-bold/terraform-aws-account-lookup/modules/filter/README.md

 # terraform-aws-account-lookup-filter

+> [!TIP]
-ℹ️ Use this module in combination with [be-bold/terraform-aws-account-lookup](https://github.com/be-bold/terraform-aws-account-lookup).
+> Use this module in combination with [be-bold/terraform-aws-account-lookup](https://github.com/be-bold/terraform-aws-account-lookup)  by passing its result as the input to this module.

 ## What it does